mnarla/culler/README.md

 A local, CPU-only experiment that flags tracks to skip in bloated Spotify playlists, then uses prediction errors to auto-tune its own heuristic rules.

-Built on an old Dell Latitude 5500 (Intel i7-8665U, 4c/8t, CPU-only) to benchmark local 8B reasoning, test self-correction loops, and inspect failure modes — without cloud APIs.
+Built on an old Dell Latitude 5500 to benchmark local 8B reasoning, test self-correction loops, and inspect failure modes without cloud APIs.
 Not intended for daily use or multi-user deployment.
+However, cloud APIs would've made this simpler and easier, but I wanted to mess around with local llms.

 ---

 ## Why

 Old playlists accumulate years of additions you'd never actually play.
-Rather than re-listening to 820 tracks manually, I wanted to see if a local LLM could make a reasonable first pass — and whether a feedback loop would actually improve its predictions over time.
+Rather than re-listening to 820 tracks manually, I wanted to see if a local LLM could make a reasonable first pass and whether a feedback loop would actually improve its predictions over time.

 ---